Thursday 31 March, 2016.

 - Create Your Own

 I hope you are getting the idea that virtually any activity can be a mindfulness exercise.
 It helps to practice meditation or another exercise that really focuses on mindfulness, but you can bring mindfulness to anything you do, and find yourself less stressed and more grounded in the process.
-Gardening is a great way of practising mindfulness; light a candle and focus on the dancing flame; cooking a meal - be aware of the colors and textures of the vegetables.
+Gardening is a great way of practicing mindfulness; light a candle and focus on the dancing flame; cooking a meal – be aware of the colors and textures of the vegetables.
 Did you know that eating is one of the very effective simple mindfulness exercises?

 You don’t need to meditate for hours every day, you can practice mindfulness through daily living.
 Simply focusing on the present moment and quieting your inner dialogue can help you attain mindfulness.
 Simple mindfulness exercises can be the difference between living your life in a state of stress and panic or being calm and in control of your emotions.